sagarsGitArena/multi-agent_customer_support/README.md

   Conversation" instead of replying) leaves that thread's paused checkpoint in memory indefinitely — harmless for a demo, but would need explicit cleanup/expiry in a long-running production deployment.

+## Bugs found and fixed during testing

+The automated test suite catches regressions in individual tools and nodes, but several real bugs only surfaced through actual multi-turn conversation testing — most involved cross-turn state or concurrency, which single-call unit tests don't exercise.
+Each has a regression test in `tests/` guarding against recurrence.

+- **Mixed-intent turns silently dropped one agent's answer.** A question touching both catalog and invoice runs both subgraphs in sequence, each producing its own final answer — but `send_message` (`ui/app.py`) only ever showed `messages[-1]`, the last one processed (catalog), dropping the first (invoice) without any error.
+Fixed by collecting every new `AIMessage` produced during the turn, not just the last.
+- **Concurrent tool calls corrupted the database connection.**
+  LangGraph's `ToolNode` runs multiple tool calls from one message in real parallel threads (e.g. checking two saved-preference genres at once) — but the DB is a single shared SQLite `:memory:` connection (`StaticPool`, required to keep the in-memory data alive at all across threads), which isn't safe for simultaneous access.
+Two threads querying at once corrupted each other's cursor state, raising `IndexError`.
+Fixed with a `threading.Lock()` around every function that touches the shared connection (`db/database.py`).
+- **Identity stated in the very first message was ignored.** "my customer id is 43, where's my order?" always triggered a redundant verification prompt, because `hitl_verify_node` interrupted unconditionally without checking whether the triggering message already contained an identifier.
+Fixed with a pre-check against the triggering message before ever asking (`graph/build.py`).
+- **A bare preference reply was rejected as off-topic.** "I love jazz," replying to "what are you interested in?", was misclassified because the router only ever saw the single latest message, with no way to know it was answering a question.
+Fixed by including recent conversation history in classification (`agents/router.py`) — the system prompt is explicit that history is for interpreting the latest message only, so an unrelated new message stays off-topic regardless of what came before.
+- **Identity was never captured outside the invoice flow.** `customer_id` was only ever set by `hitl_verify_node`, which only runs for unverified invoice questions — so a catalog-only conversation had no way to ever establish who the customer was, even if they volunteered their ID.
+  Stated preferences could never be saved, and previously-saved ones could never be fetched, in a conversation that never asked an invoice question.
+Fixed by moving opportunistic identity capture into `load_memory_node` (`agents/memory.py`), which runs on every turn regardless of intent — factored into a shared `identity.py` module to avoid a circular import between `graph/build.py` and `agents/memory.py`.
+- **Catalog recommendations inferred an unstated "taste" from purchase history.** Because `catalog_agent` receives the full shared conversation, it could read an earlier invoice answer's purchase list off the transcript and assert the customer's "diverse taste" as fact — never something they actually said, and a different mechanism entirely from the explicit-statement-only preference system.
+Fixed with an explicit grounding rule in `CATALOG_SYSTEM_PROMPT` (`agents/catalog_agent.py`) restricting personalization to `preferences_context` only.